 Course Element: Group Task

 The course element Group task functions largely like the course element Task.
-Only the following differences have to be considered:

 When creating the group task, one or more groups to which the task is assigned must be selected in the tab "Workflow".
 Only these groups can then view and edit the task.
 As long as no group has been assigned, the course element is not visible when the editor is closed.